jeromesun14/xcap-bin/README.md

 > If you find any problems, please tell me, cxxxap@gmail.com
 > From: http://xcap.weebly.com/source-code.html

-You can find it's old version source code in google code, [link](https://code.google.com/p/xcap/).
+You can find its old version source code in google code, [detail](https://code.google.com/p/xcap/).

 ## Requirements
 Windows XP/Windows7